cherryscherry/CSC_CTF/CSC CTF/Read Me.md

 Noticed the ton of images that were not displayed and went through each of them.
 Found it in image 23.
 Flag - CTF{unz1p_3v3ryth1ng}
+### The Mountain
+Opened the hex editor and found the CTF right at the start